josemotta/IoT.Starter.Pi.Thing/README.md

     cd 28-*
     cat w1_slave

-Following is a screenshot, showing several commands related to temperature sensor.
+Following is a screenshot related to temperature sensor.
 First, the `lsmod` command filtered by `grep` shows w1-related modules.
-Then, navigating through the `/sys` directory we may check sensors details, like the unique sensor id "28-00000523113b" shown at directory name.
+Then, navigating through `/sys/bus/w1/devices/` we check sensors details, for example, the unique sensor id for my DS18B20 is "28-00000523113b", shown at directory name below.
+Other similar components tied to 1-wire bus would be properly identified as well.

 	pi@lumi:~ $ lsmod | grep w1
 	w1_therm                6401  0